metabase/metabase/docs/permissions/data-sandboxes-draft.md

 9. Optional: [add an attribute-based filter](#adding-a-filter-to-an-advanced-sandbox) to the saved question.
 10. Go to **Collections** and set the permissions to **View** for any collections containing SQL questions that use the sandboxed data.

+For an example, see [Advanced data sandboxing: limiting access to columns](https://www.metabase.com/learn/permissions/data-sandboxing-column-permissions).

 ## Adding an attribute-based filter to an advanced sandbox

 If you want an advanced data sandbox to display different rows to each person depending on their [user attributes](../people-and-groups/managing.md#adding-a-user-attribute):